TERMS OF AGREEMENT

 A. Deadline Dates

-C. Maintaining Benefits
+C. Maintaining Current Benefits

 Except as this Agreement shall hereinafter otherwise provide, all terms and conditions of employment included in Article VI, Benefits, applicable on the effective date of the Agreement, shall continue to be so applicable during the term of this Agreement.
 Terms and conditions of employment agreed to in this document shall remain in effect for the duration of the Agreement and shall not be changed or altered unless agreed to in writing by both parties.

 This Agreement incorporates the entire understanding of the parties on all matters which were or could have been the subject of negotiation.
-During the term of this Agreement, neither party shall be required to negotiate with respect to any such matter whether or not covered by this Agreement and whether or not within the knowledge or contemplation of either or both of the parties at the time they negotiated or executed this Agreement.
+During the term of this agreement, neither party shall be required to negotiate with respect to any such matter whether or not covered by this Agreement and whether or not within the knowledge or contemplation of either or both of the parties at the times they negotiated or executed this Agreement.

 This Agreement shall not be modified in whole or in part by the parties except by an instrument in writing duly executed by both parties.

-A. Whenever any representative of the Association or any Member is mutually scheduled by the parties to participate during working hours in negotiations, grievance proceedings, or conferences and meetings related to same, he/she shall suffer no loss in pay.
+A. Whenever any representative of the Association or any employee is mutually scheduled by the parties to participate during working hours in negotiations, grievance proceedings, or conferences and meetings related to same, he/she shall suffer no loss in pay.

-B. Within a reasonable period of time prior to any official Board action which will cause a reduction in force or change in responsibilities of Association Members to occur, the Board shall notify the Association of said impending action in writing.
+B. Within a reasonable period of time prior to any official Board action which will cause a reduction in force or change in responsibilities of Association members to occur, the Board shall notify the Association of said impending action in writing.
 The Association shall have the right prior to said official action by the Board to consult and make its views known to the Board.

 C. The Board agrees to furnish to the Association, in response to reasonable requests from time to time, all available information that shall assist the Association in developing intelligent, accurate, informed and constructive programs, together with information which may be necessary for the Association to negotiate and/or process any grievance or complaint.